EdoardoLaGreca/werc-on-openbsd/README.md

 ## License

-Starting from [v2.0](https://github.com/EdoardoLaGreca/werc-on-openbsd/releases/tag/v2.0) the project is now licensed under the ISC license, instead of Creative Commons Zero.
-Most things don't change, except for giving users and contributors more rights.
+Everything in this repository is licensed under the [ISC license](https://en.wikipedia.org/wiki/ISC_license).
+See LICENSE file.